isomerpages/gb-assist/pages/solutionrepo/solution181.md

 ### Description

 The outdoor road sweeper that is able to provide efficient cleaning of the public roads, site roads, expressways, etc., with only one operator.

-### Details of Solution
+### Packages Available

 N.A.